 Upon establishment of the floodproofed elevation of a floodproofed structure, it shall be the duty of the applicant to submit to the Floodplain Administrator a floodproofing certificate.
 Certification shall be prepared by or under the direct supervision of a registered professional engineer and certified by same.
 (The Floodplain Administrator shall review the floodproofing certification submitted.)
 The applicant shall correct any deficiencies detected by such review before any further work is allowed to proceed.
-Failure to submit the floodproofing certification or failure to make correction required shall be cause to issue a stop-work order for the project.
+Failure to submit the floodproofing certification required shall be cause to issue a stop-work order for the project.